oasis-tcs/openc2-usecases/SBOM-PoC/README.md

 ## 1.1 Vision
-The vision of this activity is that it will prove several concepts associated with several independent efforts (e.g. OpenC2, NTIA SBOM, ...).
+The vision of this activity is that it will prove several concepts associated with several independent efforts (e.g. OpenC2, NTIA SBOM, SCAPv2, IACD, OCA, ...).
 This work is intended to be virtual
 (ie no physical meetings needed) and consist of many pairwise